Click here to check out our selection of 4K projectors and screens.

-Featuring a 4096 x 2160 resolution, these ultra-high definition projectors have 4x the number of pixels of 1080p projectors.
+Featuring a 4096 x 2160 resolution, these ultra-high definition projectors have 4x the number of pixels (or reproduce 4K resolutions) of 1080p projectors.

 Their display is even smoother and more lifelike than the best HD projectors on the market today.
 Colors are more saturated.
 Frame rates higher.

 We've seen 4K in action.
 The display is so good; it's like looking through a window.
 Probably better, depending on which window you're looking out.